dmedri/sphinx-template/INSTALL.md

 - ReadTheDocs theme (python3-sphinx_rtd_theme)

 To build pdf you need Latex (texlive) and many small packages.
+Check the output to know what is required.

 To localize docs, grab the gettext utilities (gettext) and install the sphinx tools for the need (sphinx-intl).